dagbjorn/microcoffeeoncloud/README.md

 1. Log in to the [Identity and Access Management (IAM) dashboard](https://console.aws.amazon.com/iam) with your root user credentials.

-1. Create a new group and attach the policy `AdministratorAccess`.
+1. Create a new group and attach the managed policy `AdministratorAccess`.
 This is the easy solution, however, if you like to assign only the minimum number of required policies, see [Detailed policy configuration (permissions)](#eks-detailed-policy-config) below.

 1. Add a new user with access type `Programmatic access`.
 Add the user to the group you created in the previous step.
-Then just follow the wizard to the end and create the user. :warning: Before closing the dialogue, make sure to make a note of the following information:
+Then just follow the wizard to the end and create the user. :warning: Before closing the dialogue, make sure to make a note of the following information (or simply download the offered .csv file):
    * AWS Management Console URL.
    * Access key ID.
    * Secret access key.
-Or simply download the offered .csv file.

-MORE TO COME...
+#### Create cluster

+Create a cluster that contains seven `t2.micro` nodes.
+(One for each microservice.)

+    eksctl create cluster --name=microcoffeeoncloud --node-type=t2.micro --nodes=7

+:bulb: See [Amazon EC2 T2 Instances](https://aws.amazon.com/ec2/instance-types/t2) for information on T2 instances.

+After completed cluster creation, list the created nodes.

+    kubectl get nodes -o wide

+Remember to delete the cluster when your finished.
+See "Clean-up" below.

+#### Create MongoDB volume

+Create a 5GB volume for use by MongoDB.

+    aws ec2 create-volume --availability-zone=eu-west-1a --size=5 --volume-type=gp2 --tag-specifications="ResourceType=volume,Tags=[{Key=app,Value=mongodb}]"

+:point_right: Choose a zone within the region configured by `aws configure`.

+After successful creation, volume information is listed in the response:

+    {
+        "AvailabilityZone": "eu-west-1a",
+        "CreateTime": "2019-10-16T17:17:12.000Z",
+        "Encrypted": false,
+        "Size": 5,
+        "SnapshotId": "",
+        "State": "creating",
+        "VolumeId": "vol-085f29972a3e552a2",
+        "Iops": 100,
+        "Tags": [
+            {
+                "Key": "app",
+                "Value": "mongodb"
+            }
+        ],
+        "VolumeType": "gp2"
+    }

+:point_right: The VolumeId must be specified in `microcoffee-database/k8s-service.eks.yml` before deploying the application.

+:bulb: The volume may also be listed by running:

+    aws ec2 describe-volumes --filters="Name=tag:app,Values=mongodb"

+#### Run Microcoffee

+From the `microcoffeeoncloud` top-level folder, run the following batch files (Windows!) in turn.

+    deploy-k8s-1-servers.bat gke
+    deploy-k8s-2-servers.bat gke
+    deploy-k8s-3-apps.bat gke

+Make sure that the pods are up and running before starting the next.
+(Run `kubectl get pods -w` and wait for state of READY 0/1 -> 1/1.)

+#### Create firewall openings

+In Microcoffee, creating firewall openings is only necessary when accessing service via NodePorts.
+This is necessary when:

+   * Initial loading of the database.
+   * Accessing Microcoffee services using the static node ports.

+Firewall openings are created by `aws ec2 authorize-security-group-ingress`.
+This command requires the group ID of the security group associated with the nodegroup.
+There are (at least) two ways of obtaining the group ID, either from the Amazon EKS
+Dashboard (Amazon EKS > Clusters > microcoffeeoncloud > Networking > Security Groups) or run the following command:

+    aws ec2 describe-instances --query "Reservations[].Instances[].SecurityGroups[]"

+Then specify the GroupId value of the eksctl-microcoffeeoncloud-nodegroup-ng-xxxxxxx security groups when creating the firewall openings.

+For access to the node port of the database:

+    aws ec2 authorize-security-group-ingress --group-id=GroupId --protocol=tcp --port=30017 --cidr=0.0.0.0/0

+For access to the node ports of the Microcoffee services.

+    aws ec2 authorize-security-group-ingress --group-id=GroupId --protocol=tcp --port=30080-30099 --cidr=0.0.0.0/0
+    aws ec2 authorize-security-group-ingress --group-id=GroupId --protocol=tcp --port=30443-30462 --cidr=0.0.0.0/0

+#### Loading the database

+TODO

+#### Clean-up

+##### Undeploy application

+From the `microcoffeeoncloud` top-level folder, run the following batch files (Windows!) in turn.

+    undeploy-k8s-1-apps.bat
+    undeploy-k8s-2-servers.bat
+    undeploy-k8s-3-servers.bat

+:point_right: It is important to explicitly delete any services that have an associated EXTERNAL-IP value.
+These services are fronted by an Elastic Load Balancing load balancer, and you must delete them in Kubernetes to allow the load balancer and associated resources to be properly released.
+In Microcoffee, the `gateway` microservice offers a service of type LoadBalancer.

+##### Delete cluster

+:bulb: Deleting the cluster after finishing each day's work, will save you a little money.

+    eksctl delete cluster --name=microcoffeeoncloud

+##### Delete volume

+:bulb: During the 12 months period of AWS Free Tier, there is no charge in keeping the volume alive.
+This will save you the hazzle of creating the volume and loading the database each time the cluster is created.

+Find VolumeId:

+    aws ec2 describe-volumes --filters="Name=tag:app,Values=mongodb" --query="Volumes[].VolumeId"

+And delete it:

+    aws ec2 delete-volume --volume-id=VolumeId

 #### <a name="eks-detailed-policy-config"></a>Detailed policy configuration (permissions)